-Details About the Aquatic Herbicides Used in Florida
+Background on the Aquatic Herbicides Registered for Use in Florida

 Herbicides Described Below

-There are fourteen active ingredients (chemical compounds) approved for use in Florida waters as of 2011.
+There are seventeen herbicide active ingredients (chemical compounds) approved for use in Florida waters as of 2018.
 These active ingredients may be formulated and sold under various trade names such as Aquathol, Rodeo and Sonar.
+More than 100 different herbicide trade names were available among the 17 herbicide compounds for use in the FWC aquatic plant management program.
 They are applied directly to the target plant or dispersed within the water for the purpose of treating invasive weeds.
 These formulations are purchased and used by state, federal and local government agencies responsible for environmental management and weed abatement.
 They are also used by environmental contractors, farmers and, in some cases, homeowners.
 Permission in the form of a state permit may be legally required prior to herbicide application depending on type of water body, ownership, aquatic species present, proximity and hydrologic connection to other water bodies, amount of herbicides to be used, and other variables.
 Contact your regional Florida Fish and Wildlife Conservation Commission (FWC) office prior to herbicide application to ensure compliance with regulations and to gain helpful advice for your treatment.

 According to the plant species being treated, the location, time of year, weather, water-oxygen levels, and a host of other variables, aquatic herbicides may be applied directly to the plant, directly to the water, or to the plant and water at the same time.
 On some occasions, environmental conditions may dictate that certain herbicides are not permissible.
 It is up to the user to follow the herbicide use label that accompanies the herbicide container and to follow it exactly.
 The herbicide’s label is a legal document that provides important information about the specific herbicide product that you are using.